hubblec4/Matroska-Playback/HardLinking.md

 [Hard-Linking Series-Credits test files](https://github.com/hubblec4/Matroska-Playback/blob/master/files/HardLinking/HardLinkingSeriesCredits.zip)

 ##### Episoden with intro and credits
-In this variant, there is a intro and a credits file, as well as other episodes files.
+In this variant, there is an intro and a credits file, as well as other episodes files.
 Each episode file uses the `NextUID` to link the credits file.
 Each episode file uses the `PrevUID` to link the intro file.
 The intro and credits file have no links and are therefore always played by itself.

 [Hard-Linking Series-Intro-Credits test files](https://github.com/hubblec4/Matroska-Playback/blob/master/files/HardLinking/HardLinkingSeriesIntroCredits.zip)